jason-glassbrook/cs28.u2.s2--graphs/objectives/randomness/README.md

 As you can see, we get the exact same values!
 This is useful if you want to get a predictable chain of "random" numbers, like if you wanted to recreate a particular [Minecraft map](https://www.pcgamesn.com/minecraft/30-best-minecraft-seeds).
 With pseudorandom number generators, an entire world can be contained in one simple integer.

 # Shuffling an Array

 Now that we know how computers generate random numbers, let's try shuffling an array.
 We can do this quite efficiently using an algorithm called the [Fisher-Yates shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle).

 Here's the basic algorithm:

 1. Begin with a list of N elements
-2. Swap the first element with the i-th element, where i is a random position.
+2. Swap the first element with the `i`th element, where `i` is a random position.
 3. Repeat this for each element, in order, until you reach the end of the list.

 Let's try implementing the Fisher-Yates using the Python function, `random.randint(a, b)` which returns a random integer between a and b (including a and b).
 We'll start with a sorted list of N elements, where N=5.